 Prerequisite: WRC 1013.

 Building on the skills introduced in Freshman Composition I, Freshman Composition II focuses on persuasive communication.
-The course provides intensive writing practice in the use of logical organization and development to help students express ideas clearly and effectively, orally, aurally, visually, and in writing.
+The course provides intensive writing practice in the use of logical organization and development to help students express ideas clearly and effectively, orally, visually, and in writing.
 Students also address varied audiences for different purposes and use different genres (e.g., essay, editorial, proposal).
-Freshman Composition II continues to develop quantitative literacy and to promote ethical decision-making through responsible methods of data gathering and analysis to produce valid arguments based on factual information and effective use of sources for support.
-Students may enroll in a discipline-specific section of the course, such as architecture, business, communication (documentaries), quantitative literacy, or science (environmental issues, health professions, and science vs. pseudoscience).
+Freshman Composition II continues to develop quantitative literacy skills and to promote ethical decision-making through responsible methods of data gathering and analysis to produce valid arguments based on factual information and effective use of sources, including quantitative data, for support.
+It also offers students opportunities to reflect on their work.
+Students may enroll in a discipline-specific section of the course, such as business, communication (documentaries or internet arguments), engineering, environmental issues, quantitative literacy, science/pseudoscience, or social sciences.
 This course, or an equivalent, is required to fulfill the Core Curriculum requirement in Communication.
 Generally offered: Fall, Spring, Summer.

 WRC 3013.
 Writing Strategies for the Pre-law Student.
 (3-0) 3 Credit Hours.